KundalikSuryawanshi/BillBook/README.md

 ## Features📓

-- Phone authentication – for User Authentication, Firebase phone Authentication is Used.
+- Authentication – for User Authentication Firebase phone Authentication is Used.
 - Push notification – To Remind users firebase push notification is Implemented.
-- Simple and clean UI – simple UI.
+- UI/UX – simple and UI.
 - Single Activity based – single Activity Multiple Fragments, View Pager is used